-“Youngest”, “Only”, “Best” — You don't get very far into a description
+'Youngest', 'Only', 'Best' - You don't get very far into a description of

-Currently, the world's top-ranked women's all-rounder, the ever-modest Ellyse's many accolades include being named the inaugural ICC Women's Cricketer of the Year in 2017 and twice winning Australia's prestigious Women's International Cricketer of the Year (Belinda Clark Award) in both 2016 and 2018.
+Currently, the world's top-ranked women's all-rounder, the ever modest Ellyse's many accolades include being named the ICC Women's Cricketer of the Year in both 2017 and 2019, winning the ICC Player of the Decade in 2020 and three times winning Australia's prestigious Women's International Cricketer of the Year (Belinda Clark Award) in 2016, 2018 and 2020.

-In cricket, her bowling played a pivotal role in Australia's victory in the 2010 ICC Women's T20 World Cup, where she was named Player of the Match in the final.
+In cricket, Ellyse's bowling played a pivotal role in Australia's victory in the 2010 ICC Women's T20 World Cup, where she was named Player of the Match in the final.

-Ellyse starred in Australia's 2012 and 2014 T20 cricket World Cup triumphs, helped steer Australia to victory in the 2013 World Cup and and was named Player of Series in both the 2014 and 2015 Women's Ashes.
+Ellyse starred in Australia's 2012 and 2014 T20 cricket World Cup triumphs, steering Australia to victory in the 2013 World Cup and was named Player of the Series in both the 2014 and 2015 Women's Ashes.

-Between 2015 and 2017, Ellyse scored 16 half centuries over 26 innings, and in the 2017 Ashes scored 213 not out, the highest score ever by an Australian.
-She currently spearheads Australia’s bowling attack.
+Between 2015 and 2017, Ellyse scored 16 half centuries over 26 innings and in the 2017 Ashes scored 213 not out - the highest score ever by an Australian woman.

 Away from the field, Ellyse has been declared Australia's most marketable athlete.

-With a slew of high profile endorsements, including Adidas, Fox Sports, CommBank and Hublot Ellyse's commercial appeal reaches far and wide.
+With a slew of high profile endorsements, including Adidas, Fox Sports, CommBank and Weet-Bix, Ellyse's commercial appeal reaches far and wide.

 Ellyse is a keen student of high-performance training across various sports, and an innovator who adapts what she has learned into her own training.